 1985 values survey

-A 1985 survey of 2,000 New Zealanders concluded that while 60% of the sample showed gradations of religious belief and practice, only 12–15% met stricter criteria of being truly religious (such as personal belief in God, attendance at church, use of prayer and feeling a supernatural presence).
+A 1985 survey of 2,000 New Zealanders concluded that while 60% of the sample showed gradations of religious belief and practice, only 12–15% met stricter criteria of being truly religious (personal belief in God, attendance at church, use of prayer and feeling a supernatural presence).
 Problems with the ‘no religion’ answer to the religious-affiliation census question are revealed by this 1985 survey.
 One in four respondents who had ‘no religion’ in the survey said they believed in God.
 And all Christian denominations had members who did not believe in God – ranging from 7% of Baptists to 36% of Methodists.

-A 2008 Massey University conducted a study of belief in New Zealand as part of the International Social Survey Programme (ISSP).
-They found that just over a third of respondents described themselves as religious – 56% said they believed in God (but half of these also expressed doubts), 20% believed in some higher power and around one-third did not believe or did not know.
+In 2008 Massey University conducted a study of belief in New Zealand as part of the International Social Survey Programme (ISSP).
+They found that just over a third of respondents described themselves as religious, about 50% said they believed in God (although half of these admitted to doubts), 19% believed in some higher power and around one-third did not believe or did not know.
 Most New Zealanders were not superstitious, although 39% believed that fortune tellers could foresee the future.

 The number of non-believers

-In the early 2000s the number of non-religious people world-wide was estimated to be between 500 and 750 million.
-The nations with the highest proportion of non-believers included most European countries, Japan, Canada, Australia, Vietnam, New Zealand, Taiwan and Israel.
-High and growing levels of atheism were almost exclusively found in countries with high levels of wealth and social and economic security.
+In the early 21st century the number of non-religious people world-wide was estimated to be between 500 and 750 million.
+The nations with the highest proportion of non-believers were in the Asia-Pacific region (including China, New Zealand and Australia), followed by Europe and North America.

 In the early 21st century a large proportion of New Zealanders were non-believers – from 28% to 73%, depending on definitions.
-Between the definite non-believers (13%) and the true believers (27%) there was a larger group with varying levels of religiosity, spiritualism, agnosticism, doubt, apathy and disinterest.
+Between the definite non-believers (13%) and the true believers (27%) there was a larger group with varying levels of religiosity, spiritualism, agnosticism, doubt, apathy and lack of interest.